United Kennel Club: Hunting Retrievers

-In the early 1980’s, UKC held a series of meetings with several prominent voices in the Hunting Retriever field, about an arrangement to create a new format of field trial for retrievers.
+In the early 1980s, UKC held a series of meetings with several prominent voices in the Hunting Retriever field, about an arrangement to create a new format of field trial for retrievers.
 This became the Hunting Retriever Club, which was quickly affiliated with UKC.

 In April 1984, the first Hunting Retriever Club and UKC hunt was held in Ruston, Louisiana.
 The first Grand Hunt, was established in 1986, as dogs quickly reached the title of Hunting Retriever Champion, and had no higher levels to reach.
 In October 1986, the first Grand Hunt was held, and in the years since, there has been a Grand Hunt every fall and every spring.

 With the development of Hunting Retriever Club came a new publication for United Kennel Club, Hunting Retriever Magazine, the first issue of which was published in August 1984.

 Cur & Feists

 The UKC Cur & Feist program began in 2000, with the first events being held toward the end of the year.
 The Cur and Feist breeds are smaller dogs, most often used to hunt squirrel and other small game.
-Over the two decades of the program’s existence, UKC has developed World Championships for both Cur Squirrel Dog and Feist Squirrel Dog, and holds licensed bench shows.
+Over the two decades of the program's existence, UKC has developed World Championships for both Cur Squirrel Dog and Feist Squirrel Dog, and holds licensed bench shows.